Triggering workflows

 • device.public_ip.*

-When a workflow is triggered, the status can be used to understand whether it is still running and, ultimately, how it ended.
+When triggering a workflow, use the status to understand whether it is still running and how it ended.

 The list below outlines possible workflow statuses and what they commonly mean.

-• In Progress: The workflow has been triggered and works through the logic-configured design.
+• In Progress: The workflow has been triggered and is currently working through the logic-configured design.

-• Failed: The workflow has failed to run due to an unexpected issue.
+• Failed: Workflow failed to run due to an unexpected issue.

-Note that a workflow execution success status is defined by the fact that it has reached a configured End block in the workflow design.
+A workflow execution achieves success when it has reached a configured End block in the workflow design.

 Last updated